 “Se Habla Español: Spanish-language Appeals and Candidate Evaluations in the United States.”
 Forthcoming at the American Political Science Review (with Marques Zárate and Angel Armenta)

-Political candidates engage in Spanish-language appeals in efforts to increase support among Hispanic voters.
-We argue that candidates, Hispanic or not, can use Spanish to signal closeness to Hispanics, and posit that the effectiveness of these appeals is conditional on fluency.
-To test this, we run an experiment where participants listen to an audio clip of a hypothetical candidate’s stump speech.
-We vary the ethnicity of the candidate (Anglo or Hispanic) and the language of the speech (English, poor Spanish, and fluent Spanish).
-We find that Hispanic support for the Anglo and Hispanic candidates is higher in the fluent Spanish condition compared to the English-only condition.
-Relative to the English condition, poor Spanish does not increase support for the Anglo candidate but it decrease support for the Hispanic candidate.
-Similar findings are found for Anglo participants.
+- Political candidates engage in Spanish-language appeals in efforts to increase support among Hispanic voters.
+We argue that candidates, Hispanic or not, can use Spanish to signal closeness to Hispanics, and posit that the effectiveness of these appeals is conditional on proficiency.
+To test this, we run two experiments where participants listen to an audio clip of a hypothetical candidate’s stump speech.
+We vary the ethnicity of the candidate (Anglo or Hispanic) and the language of the speech (English, non-native Spanish, and native-like Spanish).
+We find that Hispanic support for the Anglo and Hispanic candidates is higher in the native-like Spanish condition compared to the English-only condition.
+Relative to the English condition, non-native Spanish does not increase support for the Anglo candidate but it decreases support for the Hispanic candidate.
+We find mixed effects for Anglo participants.
 Our results suggest that candidates can effectively appeal to Hispanic voters using Spanish-language messages.